-To address this gap, we introduce RealUnify, the first benchmark aimed at answering the fundamental question: Can unified models effectively leverage their synergy between understanding and generation abilities to solve complex tasks?
+To address this gap, we introduce RealUnify, the first comprehensive benchmark aimed at answering the fundamental question: Can unified models effectively leverage their synergy between understanding and generation abilities to solve complex tasks?
 The core innovation of RealUnify lies in its meticulously designed task suite, where each instance requires an intricate interplay between understanding and generation.
 RealUnify structures its evaluation around two core tracks: (1) \emph{Understanding Enhances Generation} (UEG), which tests whether knowledge and reasoning improve generation accuracy, and (2) \emph{Generation Enhances Understanding} (GEU), which examines whether generative reconstruction and visualization can support more effective visual reasoning.

-As shown in Table~\ref{tab:teaser}, its $1,000$ instances span $10$ categories and $32$ manually crafted and validated subtasks, which in particular requires synergy between understanding and generation, such as tasks that require mathematical computation prior~(understanding) to generate images and visual tracking of multi-step transformations~(generation) to answer questions~(understanding).
+As shown in Table~\ref{tab:benchmark_comparison}, RealUnify's $1,000$ instances span $10$ categories and $32$ manually crafted and validated subtasks, which in particular requires synergy between understanding and generation, such as tasks that require mathematical computation prior~(understanding) to generate images and visual tracking of multi-step transformations~(generation) to answer questions~(understanding).
+Unlike traditional benchmarks~\cite{wise,ghosh2023geneval} that focus on aspects such as the aesthetic quality of generated images or textual relevance, RealUnify shifts its focus to the model's ability to solve real-world tasks.
+Notably, all tasks in RealUnify are carefully designed with a focus on the synergy between understanding and generation, ensuring that each instance requires an intricate interplay of both capabilities.
 Moreover, a cornerstone of RealUnify is its \emph{dual-evaluation protocol} including the direct evaluation and stepwise evaluation, enabling precise diagnosis of whether unified models achieve genuine capability synergy or merely functional coexistence.
 Specifically, direct evaluation tests whether models can achieve end-to-end synergy in a realistic setting~(closer to the intrinsic capability of models during the realistic deployment), whereas stepwise evaluation decomposes tasks into understanding and generation, revealing whether performance limits arise from weak individual capabilities or from the lack of genuine synergy.